konpyutaika/nifikop/site/website/blog/2020-05-20-secured_nifi_cluster_on_gcp.md

 ### Deploy Secured NiFi cluster

-You will now deploy your secured cluster to do so edit the `kubernetes/nifi/secured_nifi_cluster.yaml` and set with your own values :
+You will now deploy your secured cluster to do so edit the `kubernetes/nifi/secured_nifi_cluster.yaml` and set with your own values:

 ```yaml
 apiVersion: nifi.orange.com/v1alpha1